Skip to main content

 1

 Examines methods, tools, and theory of mathematical statistics.
-Covers, probability densities, transformations, moment generating functions, conditional expectation.
+Covers probability densities, transformations, moment generating functions, conditional expectation.
 Bayesian analysis with conjugate priors, hypothesis tests, the Neyman-Pearson Lemma.
 Likelihood ratio tests, confidence intervals, maximum likelihood estimation, Central limit theorem, Slutsky Theorems, and the delta-method.
-Prerequisite: STAT 311/ECON 311; either MATH 136 or MATH 126 with either MATH 308 or MATH 309.
-(Credit allowed for only one of STAT 390, STAT 481, and ECON 580.)
+Prerequisite: STAT 311; either MATH 126 or MATH 136; and either MATH 208 or MATH 209.
 Offered: jointly with ECON 580/STAT 509.

 Course Name